 A joint task force of the Erie County Administration and Erie County Council was created in early June with the purpose to identify and prioritize the needs of Erie County, its citizens and businesses for the application of available relief, develop programs and processes through which funding from the COVID-19 County Relief Block Grant could be dispensed; prepare a recommended budget for Erie County Council outlining best uses of the block grant funding; and provide oversight of the implementation of the county’s block grant.
 The following programs have been created by the task force with funds received from Erie County’s COVID-19 County Relief Block Grant.

-Achieving Our Vision: View a real-time allocation dashboard.
+Achieving Our Vision: View the allocation dashboard.
 The dashboard will be continually updated as funds are allocated.
 Please check back often.

 Erie County CARES Programs